bluebambu/my-sys-config/README.md

 unbind %

 # switch panes using Alt-arrow without prefix
 # M is Meta, which is usually your Alt key.
+Remember to go to "Preference" of Mac Terminal to enable "use Option as Meta key"!!
 bind -n M-Left select-pane -L
 bind -n M-Right select-pane -R bind -n M-Up select-pane -U